rinckodev/constatic/templates/discord/bot/project/README.md

 # Awesome Bot Base

-* This project can be generated using the [Constant CLI](https://github.com/rinckodev/constatic)
+> [!NOTE] This project can be generated using the [Constant CLI](https://github.com/rinckodev/constatic)

-See the full documentation for this base by accessing: https://constatic-docs.vercel.app/discord
+> See the full documentation for this base by accessing: https://constatic-docs.vercel.app/discord

 This is the most complete discord bot base you've ever seen!
 Developed by [@rinckodev](https://github.com/rinckodev), this project uses typescript in an incredible way to provide complete structures and facilitate the development of your discord bot.